 1. Salt baths

-One small study showed that dead sea salt baths help psoriasis sufferers with their symptoms.
+One small study4 showed that dead sea salt baths help psoriasis sufferers with their symptoms.
 The 30 participants who had patches that covered less than 30% of their body took one daily 20-minute bath for three weeks.
 Because of its small sample size, more research is needed here to confirm its benefits and to account for the reasons why this is helpful.
-There's also emerging research suggesting balneotherapy (mineral thermal baths) can increase skin microbiome diversity.
+There's also emerging research suggesting5 balneotherapy (mineral thermal baths) can increase skin microbiome diversity.
 We're big fans of baths for their relaxing and soothing qualities, so even if just used as a stress-relief measure, they might be useful.

 2. Scalp care